canyonmodded/canyon/README.md

 # Canyon

 Canyon is a fork of CraftBukkit for Minecraft Beta 1.7.3.
-It includes multiple enhancements whilst also retaining compatibility with old Bukkit plugins.
+It includes multiple enhancements whilst also retaining compatibility with old Bukkit plugins and mods as much as possible.

 ## Legality